-Mano has served on the Board of the Hispanic Leadership Alliance and the Hispanic Republicans of Texas since 2012 and as Chairman since 2017.
-As chair of Engage Texas, Mano worked closely with the leadership to register over 120,000 conservative Texas voters last election cycle, the largest effort of its kind.
+Mano has served on the Board of the Hispanic Leadership Alliance and the Hispanic Republicans of Texas since 2012 and as Chairman for 2022.
 In 2020, he served as pro bono election integrity counsel for the Harris County Republican Party.
-With the Spring Branch-Memorial Sports Association (SBMSA), Mano was a longtime youth football coach and has served as a board member since 2012.
+With the Spring Branch-Memorial Sports Association (SBMSA), Mano was a longtime youth football coach and has served as a board member from 2012-2022.

 Mano and his wife, Melissa, have been married for 31 years and raised their three sons where they grew up in the Memorial area.
 Their oldest son, Marcus and his wife, Madalyn, have begun their careers and continue to call Houston home.
 Their two younger sons, Matthew and Mitchell, are finishing their collegiate pursuits.